Datasilk/LaunchPad/README.md

 | --- | --- |
 | `upload` | Begins uploading queue to the specified URL.
 If `autoUpload` is set to `false`, use this method to manually upload files.  |

+> NOTE: In the example above, `fn` refers to SpaceX' Falcon 9 Rocket for comedic purposes.